codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 max-width="50%"
 %}

-Click next and a new Dialog will appear that shows you the Codefresh webhoop URL.
+Click next and a new Dialog will appear that shows you the Codefresh webhook URL.
 Copy it to your clipboard.

 {% include image.html